Mount St. Helens, Washington, United States of America: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Be sure to get the correct kind.
-Many adapters on sale are just plugs and expect your devices to adjust the voltage themselves.
-If your devices can't do that they could get fried.
+A plug adapter that supports outlet types A and B. Be sure to get the necessary type.
+Many adapters currently sold are simply plug changers and require your electronics to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
 This one should be sufficient for most locations.

 What to wear/what to pack: